-Please use this link to go to the submission page.
-After logging in (you might need to make a user if you don’t have one) select Author submission and in the overview of tracks select “Posters & Demos”.
+Please use this link to go to the submission page to resubmit your work.
+Choose Author submission and in the overview of tracks kindly select “Posters & Demos”.
+You may adjust your abstract and any other parts of the text to reflect the nature of the poster or demo contribution.

 Submissions should include author names and follow the template provided below.
 Please remember to choose “ECSCW 2023: Posters & Demos” for your submission.